andyngh/noHiC/README.md

 The optional parameters provided for CRAQ, Inspector, RagTag correct, and TGSGapcloser (via the `--*-params` arguments) are mainly used to specify the sequencing platform.
 You should consult the original manuals of these dependencies to determine the appropriate optional parameters to use in your own assembly project.

+>[!NOTE]
-**Note 1:** Please use our [Inspector fork](https://github.com/andyngh/Inspector.git) if you have contigs that are longer than the stated limit of the BAI index.
+>Please use our [Inspector fork](https://github.com/andyngh/Inspector.git) if you have contigs that are longer than the stated limit of the BAI index.

+>[!NOTE]
-**Note 2:** We recommend running CRAQ with 5–6 fewer threads than the total number of threads specified for the sub-script.
+>We recommend running CRAQ with 5–6 fewer threads than the total number of threads specified for the sub-script.
 CRAQ runs `samtools` (which requires 5 threads) in parallel with its main command.
 Therefore, setting CRAQ’s thread number equal to that of `nohic-asm` (100 in this example) will likely cause the sub-script to crash.

 #### **<ins>nohic-asm Outputs</ins>**